-The applicant shall file with the Corporation written acknowledgment from Bell Canada, London Hydro, the Parks and Recreation Department or its successor, and any railway company (where the width exceeds 7.31 m (24 ft), the height exceeds 6.09 m (20 ft) or the length exceeds 28.04 m (92 ft)) affected by the move, that their respective wires, cables, poles and trees existing on, or adjacent to the highway or highways to be used, will not hinder the mover or that satisfactory arrangements have been made with the companies, commission or department affected for the raising or removal of such wires, cables, poles and trees to enable the move to be made without hindrance.
+The applicant shall file with the Corporation written acknowledgment from Bell Canada, London Hydro, Neighbourhood and Community-wide Services or its successor, and any railway company (where the width exceeds 7.31 m (24 ft), the height exceeds 6.09 m (20 ft) or the length exceeds 28.04 m (92 ft)) affected by the move, that their respective wires, cables, poles and trees existing on, or adjacent to the highway or highways to be used, will not hinder the mover or that satisfactory arrangements have been made with the companies, commission or department affected for the raising or removal of such wires, cables, poles and trees to enable the move to be made without hindrance.

 2.6 Tax Collector ‑ acknowledgment ‑ where house moved

 Where a house, building or structure or part thereof is to be moved, the applicant shall file with the Corporation a written acknowledgment from the Tax Collector that all municipal taxes and levies in respect of the original site accruing to the date on which the move is to commence have been paid, whether or not then due.

 2.7 Security ‑ required ‑ where residential building moved

 Where it is required to move any residential building and/or relocate it within the boundaries of the City of London, the applicant shall file with the Corporation a performance bond or other security satisfactory to the City Treasurer, at least equal to the total estimated cost of the following work as determined by the City Engineer, which shall be done to his satisfaction:

 a) the cost of moving the building;

 b) the cost of cleaning up and filling to grade of the former location of the building;